 Fortunately, depression usually responds well to psychotherapy.
 Cognitive Behavioral Therapy (CBT) is a form of psychotherapy that is regarded as the best standard of psychological treatment we currently have available to treat depression and other mental health problems.
 CBT was the first form of psychotherapy to undergo the most rigorous scientific testing and has garnered clear research support worldwide as a first-line evidence-based treatment for depression.
 Further, CBT serves as a foundation for, and may be enhanced by, integration with other psychotherapies.

-At Psychology Works, our licensed psychologists have expertise in integrating CBT with other effective psychotherapies to accurately assess and treat depression.
+At Psychology Works of California, our licensed psychologists have expertise in integrating CBT with other effective psychotherapies to accurately assess and treat depression.